 With social distancing being a key feature in the office, it is essential to rethink its utilisation.
 With a reduced workforce, how will you optimise space for certain activities?
 Do you need to look at how your space is currently being used?

 Team projects and creative collaboration.
 Private meetings and coffee catch-ups.
 All very different types of communication with differing needs.

 Looking at the space and repurposing it to be more beneficial for the employee experience will enhance working relationships and strengthen employee wellness, collaboration and culture.
 Look at ways to engage your staff.
 Ensuring the utilisation of your space is used properly is key for real estate.

 Creating a destination workplace with a clear workplace strategy is essential.

 During this last year, many different roles have been created from the ever-changing needs of the pandemic.
-With government announcing the introduction of the right to work from home, are you ready to meet the needs of your staff to ensure full support to both management and staff?
+With the government announcing the introduction of the right to work from home, are you ready to meet the needs of your staff to ensure full support to both management and staff?

 Employers have a duty of care towards their staff.
 From the physical and mental health needs of staff, from working at home to the office or hub - work is no longer a place that you go to; it is a place that work gets done.
 Work from anywhere is here to stay.

 Strategies need to be addressed for retention and additional support.
 What is on offer to employees currently?
 Communication to staff on how best to manage work-life balance is imperative.
 Holding regular weekly/daily meetings with them either in person or remotely will ensure regular contact.

 Implementing actions that directly respond to pulse surveys to show true employee engagement will become much more relevant.